 It is only when the desire to lose weight is abandoned, can lifestyle behaviours be adopted solely for their health benefits, enjoyment and feeling of vitality.

-In the book, Joyful Eating: How to Break Free of Diets and Make Peace with Your Body, I explore how we can ditch diets and diet mentality to nourish and nurture our bodies without the goal of weight loss.
-Grab your copy today.
+In my book, Joyful Eating: How to Break Free of Diets and Make Peace with Your Body, I explore how we can ditch diets and diet mentality to nourish and nurture our bodies without the goal of weight loss.
+Grab yourself a copy today or download the FREE Chapter, Debunk the Diet Myth.

 - Bacon L. Health at Every Size: The Surprising Truth about Your Weight Dallas: TX BenBella Books; 2010.